High audio levels can lead to Touch Tone (DTMF) recognition problems, echo, and distorted sound.

 Temporarily install the Loss Insertion Tester in-series between the telephone line or analog station port, and the telephone equipment.
 By pressing the two switches, you can insert 1, 2, 3 or 4db of loss into the pair.

 There are two components to a telephone line.
 The DC talk battery, and the AC audio.
 Other devices like our Loop Current Regulator and Loop Current Attenuator only affect the DC voltage and loop current of the phone line.
 They're specifically made to NOT lower the AC audio on the line, since that would cause "Can't Hear" problems as you lower the loop current.

-NOTE: Don't put in more than 1 or 2db of loss in-front of a VoIP system.
+NOTE: Don't put in more than 1 or 2db of loss in-front of a VoIP system with the Phone Line Attenuation Tester.
 Putting too much loss in the line can make an impedance mismatch worse, creating echo (rather than fixing it).
 It will only take a minute or two to see if a little attenuation will help echo problems on a VoIP phone system or line.